huggingface/transformers/docs/source/model_doc/layoutlm.rst

 Tips:

 - LayoutLM has an extra input called :obj:`bbox`, which is the bounding boxes of the input tokens.
-- The `bbox` requires the data that on 0-1000 scale, which means you should normalize the bounding box before passing them into model.
+- The :obj:`bbox` requires the data that on 0-1000 scale, which means you should normalize the bounding box before passing them into model.

 The original code can be found `here <https://github.com/microsoft/unilm/tree/master/layoutlm>`_.